 Hormone replacement therapy (HRT): Many women choose HRT on the advice of their doctors.
 This therapy is designed to increase the hormones the body is no longer producing, which resolves many menopause symptoms and can definitely contribute to better sleep.
 But it’s important to know that there are some risks with HRT, especially in women with a family history of certain kinds of breast cancer.
 Talking to your doctor is important.

-Wear loose clothing: Wearing loose clothing in natural fabrics and keeping the room cooler can help with better sleep.
-Most people sleep better in a cooler room overall, and if hot flashes are a problem, the cooler temperature of a bedroom at night can certainly be more beneficial than sleeping where you’re already too warm.
+Wear loose clothing: Wearing loose clothing in natural fabrics and keeping the room cool can help with better sleep.
+Most people sleep better in a cooler room overall, and if hot flashes are a problem, lowering the temperature of your bedroom can be more beneficial than trying to sleep when you’re too warm.

 Keep your bed comfortable and cool.
 Purchasing a set of cooling sheets or blankets can help keep your sleep environment at an optimal temperature.

 Stick to a schedule: Going to bed and getting up at the same time helps some women who are dealing with menopause get better sleep.
 A good schedule helps train your body to wake and sleep at certain times.
 Coupled with other behaviors to promote good sleep, a schedule can be very beneficial.

 Avoid spicy foods and caffeine: Foods with a lot of spice in them or anything that contains caffeine can easily keep you awake during the best of times.
 But when menopause is making it more difficult to sleep overall, spicy foods and caffeine can contribute to difficulty in getting to sleep and staying asleep so you can feel well rested during the day.

 Don’t nap during the day: It’s so tempting to take a nap during the day when you’re tired or not getting good sleep at night.
 But avoid the temptation, as napping can just make it more difficult for your body to fall asleep at night or stay asleep for a longer time.